akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 Java
 :  @@snip [BasicPersistentBehaviorsCompileOnly.scala]($akka$/akka-persistence-typed/src/test/java/akka/persistence/typed/javadsl/PersistentActorCompileOnlyTest.java) { #commonChainedEffects }

-### Chained effects ordering and guarantees
+### Side effects ordering and guarantees

-Any `ChainedEffect`s are executed on an at once basis and won't be executed if the persist fails.
+Any `SideEffect`s are executed on an at-once basis and will not be executed if the persist fails.
-The `ChainedEffect`s are executed sequentially, it is not possible to execute `ChainedEffect`s in parallel.
+The `SideEffect`s are executed sequentially, it is not possible to execute `SideEffect`s in parallel.

 ## Serialization